NVIDIA/modulus/README.md

 Please go to this page for a complete list of research work leveraging Modulus.
 For a list of enterprises using Modulus refer [here](https://developer.nvidia.com/modulus).

+Using Modulus and interested in showcasing your work on [NVIDIA Blogs](https://developer.nvidia.com/blog/category/simulation-modeling-design/)?
+Fill this [proposal form](https://forms.gle/XsBdWp3ji67yZAUF7) and we will get back to you!

 ## Why are they using Modulus

 Here are some of the key benefits of Modulus for SciML model development: